laexxtia/flutterkick/README.md

 <br/>

-## Guide to run on Android Studio:
+## Guide to run our App on Android Studio:
 ### Step 1:
 Clone the repo by following either of the 3 methods:
 <br/>